Man aged in his 60s arrested on suspicion of murder of Annie McCarrick

 A man aged in his 60s has been arrested on suspicion of the murder of Annie McCarrick, who went missing in Dublin more than 30 years ago.

-The man is being detained at a Dublin Garda station under the provisions of Section 4 of the Criminal Justice Act 1984.
+The man is being detained at a Dublin Garda station under Section 4 of the Criminal Justice Act 1984.

 A house and garden in Clondalkin, in west Dublin, is to be technically and forensically examined as part of the investigation.